-TB is improvement in nutritional status.
+One of the key indicators for clinical monitoring in children being treated for MDR-TB is improvement in nutritional status.
 If a child does not have an improvement in nutritional status while being treated for MDR-TB, that child has little chance of having a successful treatment outcome.

 There are several ways to monitor the nutritional status of a child undergoing treatment for MDR-TB.
 A baseline measure of weight, height, and mid-upper arm circumference (MUAC) should be made in all children with MDR-TB.
+The MUAC is an indicator of acute malnutrition; if such malnutrition is present, acute nutritional interventions are needed, according to local standards.
+At monthly follow-up, height and weight should be assessed.
+The weight-for-age and weight-for-height should be plotted for all children between 0 and 5 years, and body mass source (BMI) should be plotted for all children between 5 and 19 years.
+While there are many methods that can be used for assessing nutritional status, what is important in following MDR-TB patients is that their percentiles improve over time and do not decrease at any point in time.

-The MUAC is an indicator of acute malnutrition; if such malnutrition is present, acute nutritional her MDR-TB is not being appropriately treated (or there may be another underlying clinical condition that needs to be diagnosed and treated).
+If a child does not demonstrate improved nutritional status, this is a sign that his or her MDR-TB is not being appropriately treated (or there may be another underlying clinical condition that needs to be diagnosed and treated).
 Children with MDR-TB require a higher caloric intake than their well counterparts because of the active metabolism associated with MDR-TB.
 Failure to improve nutritional status is an early and clear indicator that the MDR-TB may not be under control.